sharetribe/ftw-daily/docs/README.md

 Marketplace features included in Cottage Days:

-- **Location search** shows the user if there are saunas available in a given location.
+- **Location search** shows the user if there are Cottages available in a given location.
 - **The listing page** gives a detailed view about what a particular sauna offers.
 - **Transaction process**: Cottage Days uses nightly booking.
 - **Notifications**: Emails are sent during the booking process to alert customers and providers